Product Manager Vs Project Manager: What is the difference between them

 Translating that analogy to business speak, it does sound like the project manager is a facilitator, while the product manager enjoys ownership.
 The difference between the product manager and the project manager will however percolate into every activity they handle, every role they take on and each responsibility that they shoulder.
 Let us take a closer look by understanding what they each stand for.

-What is Product Manager
+Who is a Product Manager

-What is Project Manager
+Who is a Project Manager

 Now let us define a project.
 A project is a plan with a series of activities that has a defined outcome and a fixed start and end date.
 The project is completed when that outcome is accomplished.